 It is likely that, for example as predicted by Selberg's conjecture \cite{Se1965}, there exist examples of hyperbolic surfaces of arbitrarily large volume with no eigenvalues in $\left(0,\frac{1}{4}\right)$.
 However, these surfaces have few cusps in comparison to their genus.
 On the contrary, for surfaces with a lot of cusps, a result of Zograf guarantees the existence of a positive small eigenvalue. \begin{thm}[\cite{Zo1987}] There exists a constant $c>0$ such that for any hyperbolic surface $X$ of signature $\left(g,n\right)$, its spectral gap $\lambda_{1}\left(X\right)$ satisfies

 \end{thm}

-The purpose of this article is to show that for a hyperbolic surface of large volume and with many cusps, the number of small eigenvalues is in fact always almost linear in its volume. \begin{thm} There exist constants $a,b>0$ such that when $g+1<a\frac{n}{\log n}$, any hyperbolic surface of signature $(g,n)$ has at least $b\frac{2g+n}{\log\left(2g+n\right)}$ small eigenvalues. \end{thm}
+The purpose of this article is to show that for a hyperbolic surface of large volume and with many cusps, the number of small eigenvalues is in fact always linear in its volume. \begin{thm} Given $a>0$, there exists $b>0$ such that if $g<an$ and $X$ has genus $g$ and $n$ cusps, then $X$ has at least $b(2g+n-2)$ small eigenvalues. \end{thm}

-Our lower bound falls short of the upper bound of Theorem \ref{thm:BMM} by a constant multiple of $\frac{1}{\log\left(2g+n\right)}$.
-However, under an additional assumption on the lengths of short closed geodesics, we are able to dispense of this logarithmic factor and relax the restraint on the signature $\left(g,n\right)$. \begin{thm} There exists a constant $c_{1}>0$ such that if $g+1<c_{1}n$ then the following holds.
-Given $c_{2}>0$, there is a $c_{3}>0$ such that any hyperbolic surface $X$ with signature $(g,n)$ satisfying